Contexter/FountainAI/Step-by-Step, Aspect-by-Aspect Comparison of FountainAI Setup Guide and FountainAI Secrets Manager.md

 4. **New Schemas**:
    - `VerificationRequest`: Schema for the verification request, containing the repository owner, repository name, and a list of application names.
-   - `VerificationResponse`: Schema for the verification response, containing arrays of secret and workflow verification results.
+   - `VerificationResponse`: Schema for the verification response, containing arrays of secret, workflow, and VPS verification results.
    - `SecretVerificationResult`: Schema for the verification result of a secret, containing the secret name and status.
+   -

-   - `WorkflowVerificationResult`: Schema for the verification result of a workflow, containing the workflow name and status.
+ `WorkflowVerificationResult`: Schema for the verification result of a workflow, containing the workflow name and status.
+   - `VPSVerificationResult`: Schema for the verification result of a VPS requirement, containing the requirement name and status.
    - `WorkflowResponse`: Schema for the response after regenerating a workflow, containing a message.

-These additions and modifications ensure that the Secrets Manager API can verify the initial setup, manage secrets and workflows dynamically, and provide a streamlined approach to managing the lifecycle of the FountainAI Vapor applications.
+These additions and modifications ensure that the Secrets Manager API can verify the initial setup, manage secrets and workflows dynamically, verify VPS requirements, and provide a streamlined approach to managing the lifecycle of the FountainAI Vapor applications.

 ### Commit Message